pagkly/Zed/Investopedia3/Substitution Effect Definition.md

 As illogical as it seems, the substitution effect may not occur when the products that increase in price are inferior in quality.
 In fact, an inferior product that rises in price may actually enjoy a sales increase.

-Products that display this phenomenon are called [Giffen goods](https://www.investopedia.com/terms/g/giffen-good.asp), after a Victorian economist who first observed it.
+Products that display this phenomenon are called [[Giffen goods]](https://www.investopedia.com/terms/g/giffen-good.asp), after a Victorian economist who first observed it.
 Sir Robert Giffen noted that cheap staples such as potatoes will be purchased in greater quantities if their prices rise.
 He concluded that people on extremely limited budgets are forced to buy even more potatoes because their increasing price places other higher-quality staples altogether out of their reach.

 Substitute goods may be adequate replacements or inferior goods.
-Demand for an [inferior good](https://www.investopedia.com/terms/i/inferior-good.asp) will increase when overall consumer spending power falls.
+Demand for an [[inferior good]](https://www.investopedia.com/terms/i/inferior-good.asp) will increase when overall consumer spending power falls.